-Bedding store Time4Sleep conducted some research, where 24% of Brits admitted they’d wait a month before changing their sheets.
-This research inspired them to find out just how unhygienic 4-week-old bedsheets really are.
+Bedding store Time4Sleep conducted some research, where 24 per cent of Brits admitted they’d wait a month before changing their sheets.
+This research inspired them to find out just how unhygienic four-week-old bedsheets really are.

 Using a volunteer and instructing them to sleep for 28 nights straight without washing or changing the bedsheets, pillowcases or duvet cover, they were able to uncover the truth.

 There’s some real danger attached to unwashed bedsheets, with researchers finding bacteroidales that are common in appendicitis and pneumonia, fusobacteriales associated with skin ulcers and periodontal diseases, and nisseriales which can cause both gonorrhoea and meningitis.
 That’s a terrifying thought.

 Below are samples taken between week 1 and week 4:

 Aside from this, the dirtier the sheet, the more likely you are to attract mites and bed bugs.

 Luis, a researcher from the Biology Development Centre, said: “It has been determined that the microbial ecology of the pillowcase and sheets came from human skin, oral cavity, and stool.”

 He added: “Our findings compare favourably with the North Carolina State University paper published last year, which established a comparison between the microbial composition of human and primate beds.
 Strikingly, based on this study, chimpanzee beds show less diversity of microorganism than those that can be identified in human beds.”